- bruising of the urethra during vigorous sex

 - the cystitis keeps coming back

-- Drink at least one to two litres (three or four pints) of water or bland liquid every day
+- Drink at least one to two litres of water or bland liquid every day

 - Pass urine as soon as you need to, rather than trying to hang on

-- Wipe from front to back after using the toilet
+- Women should wipe from front to back after using the toilet

 - Make sure you empty your bladder completely by sitting up straight on the toilet